ZhiyuanLck/dnnplot/README.md

 ## To be added...

-1. Shifting in z​ axis
+1. Shifting in z axis
 2. Arbitrary alignment